taurusilver7/inbound-media-UI/README.md

 ### Profile

-The profile page has user information, and a means to modify & update the user information.
+The profile page has 3 grids.
+The left grid has search, user-info & followings data.

+The center grid has the user profile, and uploaded posts.
+The right grip has trend suggestions, with option buttons.

 ### Deployment